Internships & Independent Research in Anthropology

 Besides doing work at the museum, interns write an approximately 15-page research paper that relates their internship experience to a significant theoretical and/or methodological problem in anthropology.
 The student’s grade is based both on the recommendations made by the internship supervisor on the Final Evaluation of Internship form and on this paper.
 This is a graduate-level academic paper and should contain a substantial bibliography (at least 15 sources).
 The paper must be submitted to Prof. Blomster before the end of the final exam period for the semester in which the work was completed.

 The grade of I (Incomplete) is not given for internships.
 If the work schedule does not permit completion of an internship within one semester, the student should request an IPG (In Progress).
 Once the student has completed the work and been assigned a grade, the IPG disappears from the record.

 Note that Anth 6230 is variable credit.
 If you do not specify the number for credits you want when you register, the system will enter one credit by default).
-For details, see the Registrar's website or the printed schedule of classes.
+For details, see the Registrar's website.

 View the Museum Internship Packet (PDF file).